What Is The Bhikkhu Patimokkha or Buddhist Monk Rules?

 Pārājikā

-lying about a super human attainments such as jhāna, psychic powers, or enlightenment
+- lying about superhuman attainments such as jhāna, psychic powers, or enlightenment

-If a monk commits any of these four rules to the slightest degree, he is automatically no longer a monk at that very moment even if he continues to wear the robes.[mfn]For this reason, because we don’t know who has fallen, bhikkhu ordination ceremonies are often better if there are seven or ten bhikkhus even though one only needs five.
-This helps protect the minimum quorum needed for ordinations.[/mfn]
+If a monk commits any of these four rules to the slightest degree, he is automatically no longer a monk at that very moment even if he continues to wear the robes.1

 Saṅghādisesā